 Ever wonder why your dog wants to sleep on your side of the bed?
 That one’s easy.
 Your spot smells like you.

-Science says: Breathe easy
+Science says: Breath easy

 Although pet dander can worsen asthma symptoms for both children and adults, new research suggests exposing children to pet dander and other allergens before age three may keep them from developing asthma, Medical News Today reported.